Accessible Human-Robot Interaction and Collaboration

 To maintain human dignity and autonomy, it is important that the person or people interacting with cyber-physical health and assistive robotics technologies can provide guidance and instructions in mutually supportive task.
 Ensuring safe, effective, accessible and even enjoyable interaction is particularly crucial for people with different levels of physical or sensory impairments.
 For example, if a robot is being used by a disabled person to eat a meal, the person might want to direct the robot through their gaze or verbally guide a physically assistive robot doing the physical task as to what food items to pick up and how, such as dipping a bread-roll in the soup before offering it to them or how much gravy to mix in with the mashed potato.
 Where elements of the task might be challenging for a robot to decide for itself, or relate to personal preferences, determining effective modalities and strategies for collaborative Human-Robot Interaction (HRI) is particularly important.
 At the same time the system needs to be able to learn preferences and skills which can make future interactions more efficient.

-There are several research areas within HRI which can be explored for activities such as dressing, mobility, medication management, physiotherapy and rehabilitation.
+There are several research areas within HRI which can be explored for activities such as dressing, mobility, medication management, physiotherapy and rehabilitation

 Research Topics

-Accessible interfaces for people with sensory, cognitive and physical impairments using a range of sensory modalities:
+Accessible interfaces for people with sensory, cognitive and physical impairments using a range of sensory modalities

 This ranges from brain-computer interaction, gaze tracking to haptic feedback to make interaction with technologies easier, cost-effective and efficient.